 My hair dresser thinks its absolutely normal for a woman to sleep with rollers in her hair, or a shower cap on, under which the hair is thickly coated with moroccan, olive or argon oil.
 When she told me that I should do this, I was absolutely horrified, to say the least.
 And not because she thinks my hair needs the extra hydration.
 What horrified me, is what it must do to her sex life if she goes to bed looking like a granny.
 She is young and newly married.

 I can’t imagine looking so unsightly in my sleep.
 Can’t imagine subjecting my husband to that.
 All I would probably need to complete the look is drool coming out of the side of my mouth.
 Not that it doesn’t happen.
-But if it does, it isn’t intentional.
+But if it does, it isn’t intentional, and my husband is kind enough never to mention it.

 For me it’s a question of respect.
 Out of respect for myself and out of respect for my husband, I don’t walk around the house in tattered sweats, or those gross looking pajamas that college kids consider outerwear.
 Out of respect for my marriage I make the extra effort to look nice.
 For him.
 And my husband does the same.
 For me.